 You can create a project a project journal on your computer, using Google docs or OneNote for instance.
 But I personally find it easier to have this in a notebook.
 Nothing beats paper and pen to keep track of ideas and thoughts.

-I personally use PROJO – the project journal to keep all the info I need to run my projects: work plan overviews, appointments, task lists, notes and ideas.
+I personally use the PROJO planner to keep all the info I need to run my projects: work plan overviews, appointments, task lists, notes and ideas.
 All in one place.

 As it features a project planning book + a dotted notebook (hold together by a clear cover), I can plan AND document my projects with an all-in-one system.

 PROJO – the project journal is designed to help you keep track of everything related to your projects:

 due dates, appointments, tasks, contact info, notes… All in one place.

 Ideally everyday.
 It doesn’t have to take long: 5 minutes are enough to log what happened during the day, jot down some notes and create make sure everything’s running smoothly.

 Aside of your daily practice, create a weekly routine to review your journal, update your plans and adjust them if needed.

 If you’re working as team manager or just within a team, the weekly routine is the perfect occasion to organize your thoughts and get ready for the next team meeting or project review with your client.

 What kind of projects ask for a project journal